Fit School, Pilates, running, fat loss, Epping, fit exercise into your busy life, Essex

 - Remember exercise gives you energy.
 Fact.
 The fitter you are the more mitochondria (battery/energy cells) your body produces.

 Stick with us.
-We are working on more ways to get Fit School into your life without you needing to get to a class, including our online Pilates programme.
+We are working on more ways to get Fit School into your life without you needing to get to a class (although if you’d like a class you know where we are), including our online Pilates programme.
 Join our Facebook community group and let us know how we can help you.